Karnala Fort: History

-Chhatrapati Shivaji Maharaj conquered it from the Mughals in 1670 by building breastworks as he advanced.
+Chhatrapati Shivaji conquered it from the Mughals in 1670 by building breastworks as he advanced.
 After his death in 1680 it was taken over by Aurangzeb.
 After this the Mughals occupied it for some time after which it in 1740 with the rise of the Peshwas of Pune it went to them.
 It remained under the command of killedar (garrison commander) Anantrao until a colonel Prother won the fort and established the rule of the British East India Company there in 1818.

 Trekking to the Fort

 Today, the ruins of the fort are a popular destination for hiking and tourism.
 There are two trails that lead to the fort - Karnala fort trail and nature trail.
 The Karnala fort trail trek is a 1 hour/2.69 kilometres trek from the bottom of the hill.
 There are 5 resting places on the pathway made by forest department.
 The final climbing steps near the entrance of the fort are made safe by iron railings.
 It is not advisable to cook food at the base of the pinnacle, as the smell of smoke irritates the Honey Bees.
 The water from the southernmost rock cut water cistern is potable.
 First aid is available at the forest guest house.
 The nature trail is a shorter (1.20 kilometre) and a steeper approach to the fort.

 Trekking during the monsoon is really an exhilarating experience.